General

 Why am I getting AuthenticationError?

-- Missing or malformed API key: Ensure the header is
+- Missing or malformed API key: Verify the API key string starts with

 - Wrong instance: The API key may not have access to the instance you are targeting.